Listing AI use cases is an avoidance mechanism

 Use cases are outputs of clarity, not inputs.

 Clarity means the organisation knows what it is trying to achieve in business terms, what it is willing to give up to achieve it, and what risks it will not take.
+Clarity means someone can say, without defensiveness, “This is what we are optimising for,” and the room can back that decision.

+When clarity is present, use cases emerge naturally.
+They are not brainstormed.
+They are derived.
 The question is not “What could we do with AI?”
-The question becomes “Given what we have decided matters, where does the current system fail to deliver that outcome?”
+The question becomes “Given what we have decided matters, where does the current system fail to deliver that outcome, and what intervention changes the decision quality or cycle time?”

-Starting with use cases skips hard decisions, invites proposals in a vacuum, and rewards novelty.
 Without clarity, a use case list is not a plan.
 It is a catalogue of unresolved arguments.

 Use case lists grow faster than value